coGit-ergo-sum/Tools/README.md

 - Tiger.Warn;
 - Tiger.Error;
 - Tiger.Exception;

 should be preferred against the generic `Tiger.Write(...)` .

+These methods automatically include: the caller's context **class name, method name, line number** in the log entry, enhancing traceability and debugging.

+### Known Limitations and Areas for Improvement
 Section of ToDos actions to improve the application
 ## Tiger Logging System – Points of Weakness